NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

 with the goal of eventual inclusion into Nix or nixpkgs.*

 0. Have a cool idea!
-1. Find a co-author.
-A co-author is critical to making sure your RFC is viable and will receive support.
-Your co-author helps flesh out the RFC, and should also support the RFC.
-2. Fill in the RFC.
+1. Fill in the RFC.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
-You might want to create a PR in your fork of the RFCs report to help you flesh it out with a few supporters or chat/video conference with a few people involved in the topic of the RFC.
+You might want to create a PR in your fork of the RFCs repository to help you flesh it out with a few supporters or chat/video conference with a few people involved in the topic of the RFC.
+2. In case your RFC is a technical proposal, you might want to prepare a prototype of your idea to firstly make yourself aware of potential pitfalls and also help reviewers understand the RFC.
+Code may be able to explain some issues in short.
 3. Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.